Why native email signature tools don’t work for enterprise IT

 You didn’t get into IT to spend hours updating email signatures.
 You’re here to drive digital transformation, support complex infrastructure, and deliver real value to the business.
 But instead, you’re stuck fixing formatting, writing PowerShell scripts, and chasing down users who didn’t follow instructions.

-Exclaimer’s email signature software replaces that with a system built for scale.
+Exclaimer’s enterprise email signature software replaces that with a system built for scale.
 It gives IT full control, while removing the day-to-day burden of managing updates across regions, teams, and tools.

 Every signature is applied server-side, so emails sent from any device or platform always include the correct, compliant version